treestructure/certinator/README.md

 #Certinator

-Tool for managing java keystores, truststores and password stores for different projects.
+Tool for managing java keystores, truststores and password stores for different projects and environments.